DontTrustVerifyOrg/gig-gossip/net/NGigGossip4Nostr/gettingstarted.md

 1262
 1487606431636
 ```
-It displays the block-height and ballance of the local bitcoin wallet.
+It displays the block-height and ballance of the local bitcoin wallet in Satoshis.

 Setting Up Lightning Network
 --------